jadhaddad01/FlappyBirdAI/README.md

 # FlappyBirdAI

+PYGAME MENU LIBRARY FAILED AND/OR IS OUTDATED.
+FOR THIS REASON BY DEFAULT ONLY THE AI WILL RUN FOR SHOWCASE.

 Using the NEAT Genetic Neural Network Architecture to train a set of birds to play the popular game Flappy Bird.
 Also playable by user.

 #### Table of Contents